 If Obesity is the root cause of infertility in males or females, losing weight is the first step in increasing the chances of fertility.
 Loss of significant weight leads to a gamete of changes in the hormones, thus resetting the balance as before.

 In my practice, I have seen the impossible become possible in just a matter of 6 to 12 months after significant weight loss.
-Couples who have been knocking doors of fertility centers ranging from 3years of married life till up to 17 years of married life have yielded excellent results after weight loss surgery/ bariatric surgery.
+Couples who have been knocking doors of fertility centers ranging from 3years of married life to 17 years of married life have yielded excellent results after weight loss surgery/ bariatric surgery.

 However, I have been very choosy in selecting my cases.
 By this I mean to choose cases in whom the only reason not to conceive is morbid obesity, wherein all other causes of infertility have been ruled out.
 Loss of the first 15 to 20 kgs. sets the periods back to regularity.
 In fact, now we must ask the couples to please take precautions to avoid pregnancy until the mother is able to take in adequate quantities of food intake (as it takes few months for the stomach to stretch after bariatric surgery.